 Dr Srither explains that a pelvic exam is done at your first prenatal appointment to see how you are progressing in the pregnancy.
 Medical experts at WebMD explain that during this exam, you’ll have a Pap smear done to screen for cervical cancer and to detect other STDs.

-During the ultrasound, you should hear your baby’s heartbeat for the first time. | Image courtesy: iStock
+You should hear your baby’s heartbeat for the first time during the ultrasound. | Image courtesy: iStock

 3. Vaginal Ultrasound

 Don’t hold back on asking your gynaecologist all those questions you’re probably bursting to ask, especially if it’s your first pregnancy.
-Dr Gordon Lim, also a Singapore-based gynaecologist, suggests asking questions around the following topics:
+Dr Gordon Lim, also a Singapore-based gynaecologist, suggests asking questions about the following topics:

 1. Suitable food: Find out about the kind of foods you should be eating more during your pregnancy.
-And also the ones that you should avoid like processed food, fizzy drinks and more.
+And also the ones you should avoid like processed food, fizzy drinks and more.
 Your gynaecologist will also advise you on how much weight you should gain through your pregnancy.
 Don’t forget to talk to your doctor about a suitable prenatal vitamin.

 2. Work and travel: Talk to your doctor about the type of work you do.
 If your work involves long hours or frequent travel, learn about its impact on your pregnancy and when you should scale back.